mocks-server/website/docs/guides-using-babel.md

   - babel
   - typescript
   - ecmascript
+  - esm
   - compiler
+  - syntax
   - compatibility
 ---

 ## Preface

-From Mocks Server v2.2.0 it is posible to use [Babel compiler](https://babeljs.io/) when loading mocks and routes files.
-This means that Mocks Server is able to load JavasScript files using new syntax and even TypeScript files.
+From Mocks Server v2.2.0 it is possible to use [Babel compiler](https://babeljs.io/) when loading mocks and routes files.
+This means that Mocks Server is able to load JavaScript files using new syntax and even TypeScript files.

 ## Babel Configuration